KrishnaBhargavN/Uart/README.md

 ## Working
 <details>
   <summary>Detail</summary>
+  The `impl_top.v` module orchestrates the integration of the UART communication system, combining the `uart_rx` and `uart_tx` modules into a cohesive digital ecosystem.
+Positioned as the top-level module, it encapsulates the interaction between the two modules and the external environment.

+At its core, the module interfaces with the physical world through signals such as `clk`, `sw_0`, `uart_rxd`, `uart_txd`, and `led`.
+The `clk` signal represents the system clock, a fundamental synchronizing element in digital systems.
+Slide switches `sw_0` and `sw_1` introduce an interactive element, allowing users to influence the behavior of the system, showcasing the flexibility of the design.

+The LED display, represented by the `led` output, serves as a visual indicator, providing insights into the system's internal state.
+Conditional logic within the always block dictates the behavior of the LEDs, responding to user input (`sw_0`) and the arrival of valid UART data (`uart_rx_valid`).
+This dynamic behavior highlights the module's responsiveness to both external stimuli and communication events.

+The UART communication system is seamlessly integrated into the top-level module.
+The `uart_rx` and `uart_tx` modules are instantiated within the module, establishing connections between their respective signals.
+The `uart_rx_data` output from the receiver is directly linked to the `uart_tx_data` input of the transmitter, creating a feedback loop that mirrors the received data.

+Additionally, the always block within the module orchestrates the behavior of the `led_reg` output.
+Depending on the state of `sw_0` and the reception of valid UART data, the LED display is configured to showcase different patterns.
+This interactive visual feedback enhances the user's understanding of the system's operation.

+In conclusion, the `impl_top.v` module serves as the architectural nexus, harmonizing the functionalities of the `uart_rx` and `uart_tx` modules.
+Its interactive elements, coupled with the integration of UART communication, showcase a robust and responsive digital system.

+The `uart_tx.v` module complements the UART communication system by serving as the transmitter counterpart to the receiver module.
+Acting as the digital envoy of the system, it efficiently encodes and transmits data over a UART interface.
+Configurable parameters, including bit rate, clock frequency, payload bits, and stop bits, ensure adaptability to a diverse range of system architectures.

+At the core of the transmitter lies a well-structured Finite State Machine (FSM) that orchestrates the transmission process.
+The FSM efficiently manages state transitions, bit sampling, and cycle counting, ensuring the accurate encoding and transmission of data.
+Internal registers, such as `data_to_send`, `cycle_counter`, and `bit_counter`, contribute to the systematic handling of outgoing serial data.

+Synchronized with the system clock through positive-edge-triggered always blocks, the module incorporates an asynchronous reset mechanism, enhancing its resilience to unexpected conditions.
+The inclusion of the `uart_tx_busy` output provides a valuable indicator of the transmitter's operational state, signaling whether it is actively processing data.

+In terms of practicality, the module features a transparent interface for users, with outputs like `uart_txd` and `uart_tx_en`.
+The former represents the transmitted serial data, while the latter indicates whether the transmitter is actively processing new data.
+The `uart_tx_en` signal ensures controlled data transmission, aligning with the modular and adaptive design philosophy.

+To sum up, the `uart_tx.v` module serves as the digital herald, efficiently transmitting encoded data over a UART interface.
+Its modular design, coupled with configurable parameters, positions it as a versatile component in digital communication systems.

+The `uart_rx.v` file encapsulates the functionality of the UART (Universal Asynchronous Receiver/Transmitter) receiver module.
+Designed to seamlessly integrate into a larger digital system, this module facilitates communication with external devices through UART, a popular serial communication protocol.
+With parameters such as bit rate, clock frequency, payload bits, and stop bits configurable, it offers flexibility to adapt to diverse system requirements.

+The heart of the receiver lies in its Finite State Machine (FSM), efficiently managing the reception process.
+A careful balance of state transitions, clock cycle counting, and bit sampling ensures reliable data capture.
+The use of internal registers, such as `recieved_data`, `cycle_counter`, and `bit_counter`, orchestrates the reception process, providing an organized structure to handle incoming serial data.

+The module’s utilization of positive-edge-triggered always blocks reflects its synchronous design, synchronized with the system clock.
+Further, the inclusion of asynchronous reset functionality enhances robustness, allowing the receiver to gracefully handle unexpected conditions.

+Complementing the internal workings, the module exposes user-friendly outputs such as `uart_rx_data`, `uart_rx_valid`, and `uart_rx_break`.
+These outputs signal the availability of received data, its validity, and the detection of a BREAK condition, respectively.
+Moreover, the code incorporates practical features like a configurable bit rate, ensuring adaptability to diverse communication scenarios.

+In summary, `uart_rx.v` stands as a testament to effective digital communication design, encapsulating the intricacies of UART reception within a concise and modular Verilog module.

   > Explain the working of your model with the help of a functional table (compulsory) followed by the flowchart.
 </details>